RG Kar victim's parents say only regime change in Bengal can deliver justice

 Her candidature from Panihati signals the BJP's attempt to politically channel the anger and emotional resonance of the RG Kar protest that had drawn doctors, students and civil society members to the streets for months demanding justice.

 "If I win, the people of Panihati will win.
-I will raise my voice for those who have forgotten how to protest," she said.
+I will raise my voice for those who have forgotten how to protest," Debnath said.

 "If I can serve people, my daughter will also be happy.
 I want the lotus to bloom across West Bengal and TMC to be uprooted," she added.